KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/usa/hysplit-dust.md

 # HYSPLIT-Dust (NAQFC Dust Forecast)

+>  **Meteorological driver changes October 14, 2026.** [NWS Service Change Notice 26-78](https://www.weather.gov/media/notification/pdf_2026/scn26-78_HYSPLIT_v9.1.pdf) (September 9, 2026) upgrades operational HYSPLIT from 9.0 to 9.1, **coupling [RRFS](../../../nwp_models/regional/usa/rrfs.md) into HYSPLIT and retiring the [NAM](../../../nwp_models/regional/usa/nam.md) and [HREF](../../../ensemble_models/regional/usa/href.md) couplings** — the dispersion-side consequence of those systems being retired the same day under SCN 26-47.
+The model itself is unchanged; what changes is the meteorology driving it, and the timing of the output. **The dust products arrive later**: roughly 11–15 minutes at the 06 UTC cycle and 45–50 minutes at 12 UTC. **This entry documents the pre-upgrade configuration**; the October 14 changes are marked as scheduled throughout.
+See [Meteorological driver](#meteorological-driver).

 ## What this model is
 HYSPLIT-Dust is the operational atmospheric dust forecast component of NOAA/NWS's National Air Quality Forecast Capability (NAQFC).
 It uses the Hybrid Single-Particle Lagrangian Integrated Trajectory model (HYSPLIT) — a widely used Lagrangian transport and dispersion model developed by NOAA's Air Resources Laboratory (ARL) — configured specifically for windblown dust transport and deposition over the contiguous United States.